zhisme/copy_with_context.nvim/RELEASING.md

 - Check if CI is passing for the tag
 - Verify you have write access to the repository

-## Automation (Future)
+## Automation

-The release process can be automated with GitHub Actions.
-A workflow will be added in the future to:
+The release process is partially automated with GitHub Actions (`.github/workflows/release.yml`):

-- Automatically create GitHub releases when tags are pushed
+- ✅ Automatically creates GitHub releases when tags are pushed
-- Run tests before releasing
+- ✅ Runs tests before releasing
+- ✅ Validates rockspec before releasing
-- Auto-generate release notes from commits
+- ✅ Auto-generates release notes from commits
-- Optionally publish to LuaRocks
+- ❌ Publishing to LuaRocks (still manual - see step 8)

 ## Additional Resources